tarakanbg/vatsim_online/README.md

 * Added the possibility of customizing the great circle maps by optionally passing parameters for width and height: `icao.vatsim_online(:gcmap_width => 400, :gcmap_height => 400)`.
 Read the documentation for detailed explanation and examples
+* New customized station attribute `atis_message`.
+It will return a humanized web safe version of the ATC atis without the voice server info and with lines split with `<br />` tags.
+As opposed to the original `atis` attribute, which returns raw atis, as reported from VATSIM, including voice server as first line/

 ### v.
 0.4 - 27 August 2012